keyvanm/sponsoredjs/readme.md

 JS library to make links on your webpage into sponsored content.

 You can checkout an example [here](https://keyvanm.github.io/sponsoredjs/).
+You can also autogenerate your own custom sponsored link in that page.

 ## Getting Started